 By the end of 2013, the Social Security Administration expects Social Security Disability Insurance (SSDI) claims to reach 1.1 million, according to timesunion.com.

-SSDI provides monthly benefits to those under retirement age that can no longer work because of severe disability.
+SSDI provides monthly benefits to those under retirement age who can no longer work because of severe disability.
 The increase in initial claims highlights the need for an expert to help improve the likelihood of receiving SSDI benefits.

 These five tips from timesunion.com may also help you: